The Hyper-Independence Of a Woman with Too Much Masculine Energy

 Imagine two people in a relationship.

+Both are logical, problem-solving, and emotionally guarded.
+The relationship can become efficient but emotionally distant.
 Meanwhile, if a partner expects emotional receptivity, they may perceive strength as detachment.

-So the challenge is not masculine traits themselves.
+So the problem is not masculine traits themselves; it is limited emotional expression and regulation.

-Why Emotional Regulation Plays a Central Role
+Why Emotional Regulation Plays a Central Role In Balancing Energies

 Emotional regulation determines how people process feelings.
 When someone suppresses emotions in favor of control and logic, masculine behavioral patterns often dominate.

-Emotional regulation explained
+Emotional regulation

 Emotional regulation is the ability to recognize, understand, and manage emotional responses.